kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 -->

 On upgrade to a version that enables the feature
-* the previous inpersonator with impersonate permission will still work, but it is highly recommanded to use the new permissions with less privilege.
+* the previous impersonator with impersonate permission will still work, but it is highly recommanded to use the new permissions with less privilege.